-D is the duty cycle of the converter where in a buck converter case it can be approximated as $D = V{OUT} / V{IN}$ , assuming no loss power conversion.
-By calculating in terms of amperes, volts, and megahertz, the inductance value will come out in micro Henries.
+D is the duty cycle of the converter which in a buck converter can be approximated as $D = V{IN}/V{OUT}$ , assuming no loss power conversion.
+By calculating in terms of amperes, volts, and megahertz, the inductance value will come out in micro henries.
 The inductor ripple current ratio is defined by: